 Baka (The Fool)

 Bakas are armed with up to twelve rapid fire cannon hybrid mass accelerator turrets/missile launchers and between 100-200 disruptor torpedoes or other missile armament.
-Theoretically the turrets are capable of disabling a targets kinetic barriers due to their high volume of fire, while, in theory, the sheer amount of torpedoes in a single Baka is enough to destroy even the heaviest Dreadnought.
-In practice few Bakas can get close enough to fire their payloads, not only because cruiser main and secondary armament far outrange the Baka‘s weapons but most Bakas lack a GARDIAN point defense network or significant amounts of armor.
+Theoretically the turrets are capable of disabling a target’s kinetic barriers due to their high volume of fire, whilethe sheer amount of torpedoes in a single Baka is enough to destroy even the heaviest Dreadnought.
+In practice few Bakas can get close enough to fire their payloads, not only because a cruiser’s main and secondary armament far outrange the Baka‘s weapons but most Bakas lack a GARDIAN point defense network or significant amounts of armor.
 That makes them vulnerable to enemy fighters and frigates.
 The turrets taken from ground side aerospace defense networks are less accurate than GARDIAN counterparts and unable to stop volleys of missile fire from a fighter squadron or a frigate’s Javelin launcher.

 For these reasons Bakas rarely confront warships.
 Instead they swap their torpedo armament with high explosive and chemical warheads.
 A single Baka can neutralize the defenses of a small colony or space station in a single attack, opening the way for pirates and slavers to capture the target.

 The first reported use of a Baka by Alliance personnel occurred during the Batarian raid on the colony world of Mindoir.
 Missiles armed with paralyzing neuro-toxin, EMP, and high-explosives warheads destroyed the colony’s defenses.
 They then provided cover to the raiders with their mounted turrets.
 They retreated when Alliance reinforcements arrived on the scene.